MPAS-Dev/compass/docs/users_guide/ocean/test_groups/nonhydro.rst

     #Wavelenght
     wavelenght = 15000.0

-The hydrostatic and nonhydrostatic simulations are run for 1d and 16h using split-explicit with a baroclinic time-step of 1min and a barotropic time-step of 1s.
-A plot at 1d and 16h is produced and shows that the nonhydrostatic result leads to a train of rank-ordered solitary-like internal gravity waves, whereas the hydrostatic model fails to capture correct physics.
+The hydrostatic and nonhydrostatic simulations are run for 40h using split-explicit with a baroclinic time-step of 1min and a barotropic time-step of 1s.
+A plot at 40h is produced and shows that the nonhydrostatic result leads to a train of rank-ordered solitary-like internal gravity waves, whereas the hydrostatic model fails to capture correct physics.